Bryce Mitchell

 Bryce Andrew Mitchell (born October 4, 1994) is an American professional mixed martial artist.
-He currently competes in the Featherweight division in the Ultimate Fighting Championship (UFC).
+He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
 Mitchell appeared in the reality television series The Ultimate Fighter: Undefeated.
-As of December 13, 2022, he is #11 in the UFC featherweight rankings.

 Background

-Mitchell was born and raised in Cabot, Arkansas and attended Cabot High School.
+Mitchell was born in Texarkana, Arkansas, and raised in Cabot, Arkansas, where he attended Cabot High School.
 He played multiple sports, including basketball for the varsity team and wrestling, in which he placed second at the 7A state championships as a junior and fourth at the 6A state championships as a senior.
-After high school, Mitchell moved to Searcy, Arkansas to attend Harding University.
+After high school, Mitchell moved to Searcy, Arkansas, to attend Harding University.

 Mixed martial arts career

 Early career

-After racking up an undefeated professional MMA record of 9–0, Mitchell was chosen to The Ultimate Fighter: Undefeated Featherweight tournament.
+After racking up an undefeated professional MMA record of 9–0, Mitchell was chosen to compete in The Ultimate Fighter: Undefeated Featherweight tournament.
 He defeated Jay Cucciniello in the quarterfinals but ended up losing to the eventual season winner Brad Katona in the semi-finals.
 Despite the loss, Mitchell was signed to the UFC.